-- In the ambulance as part of competition First Aid provision - NWSC Reception ///steep.bring.arch - At the 1,000 metre intermediate start, in the aligners hut
+- In the ambulance as part of competition First Aid provision - NWSC Reception ///steep.bring.arch

 If the on-site ambulance is required to attend an incident, Race Control will advise which of the following routes is to be used.
 If First Aid are contacted about the incident first, they shall inform Race Control that they will be responding to an incident, and Race Control will advise the route to be used.
 The routes are shown below: